$463,082Average Value$230Average Price per Sq Ft15Homes For Sale

 Locals gather for community events throughout the year, from the annual Easter Egg Hunt at Harrisville Park every spring to the Santa at the Cabin gathering and parade each December.
 In October, there’s the annual Fall Festival, which kicks off with a one-mile run.
 Festivities continue with carnival games and trunk-or-treat and end with a fireworks show.
 In the summer, there are movies playing every Friday night on a big outdoor screen in Harrisville Park, weather permitting.
 And once a month, from March to December, local seniors ages 55 and up gather for lunch at the Harrisville City Cabin.

-Green and burgundy tennis courts at Harrisville Park.
+Green and burgundy tennis courts can be found at Harrisville Park.

 1/2